BelimFaux/extendible_hashing/README.md

 ## Setup

 To try the Set out, a testprogram is provided (that is heavily influenced by a testprogram from the university course).
-To run the Program, compile the file `eh_playground .cpp` using CMake and run it:
+To run the Program, compile the file `eh_playground.cpp` using CMake and run it:

 ```bash
 mkdir build && cd build